 </attribute>

 Each name (e.g. attname1 and attname2) shall represent a valid resource attribute name of the resource types indicated in the ty field of the query-string.
 The sequence of attribute elements as shown in the above example will be mapped into the query-string as attname1=attvalue1&attname2=attvalue2.
 The attribute names (i.e. attname1 and attname2 in the above example) shall be expressed in the form of short names as defined in clause 8.2.3 of TS-0004 [3].
 Note that the <attribute> tag of the XML representation is omitted in the HTTP binding.

-Examples of valid Request-Target representations are the following:
+The ‘childAttribute’ and ‘parentAttribute’ elements of the Filter Criteria request primitive are handled in a similar way to the ‘attribute’ element.
+Those sequences of attribute elements will be mapped in the query string by adding a prefix to each attribute name respectively: ‘c.’ for ‘childAttribute’ and ‘p.’ for ‘parentAttribute’.
+This results, using the example above, in the mappings as c.attname1=attvalue1&c.attname2=attvalue2 for ‘childAttribute’, and p.attname1=attvalue1&p.attname2=attvalue2 for ‘parentAttribute’.Examples of valid Request-Target representations are the following:

 EXAMPLE 1): Request-Target for ‘nonBlockingRequestSynch’